Rostlab/LocTree3/README.md

 ```
 **loctree3** executable will be in `LocTree/install/bin`

+Note: make sure to have the following packages installed: `automake make libconfig-inifiles-perl pp-popularity-contest`

 # Usage

 To use **loctree3** it is necessary to have blastpgp, which can be obtained by downloading the package *blast-2.2.26* for the corresponding platform from the following FTP: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/